amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 The remote service provides access to hardware providers and a high-performance simulator backend.

 A list of hardware providers can be found `here <https://aws.amazon.com/braket/hardware-providers/>`_.
-The `simulator <https://aws.amazon.com/braket/features/>`_ is particularly suited for executing circuits with high qubit numbers, where parallelization is needed to handle the exponential scaling notorious to simulating quantum computations on classical hardware.
+The `simulator <https://aws.amazon.com/braket/features/>`_ is particularly suited for circuits with high qubit numbers.

 Usage
 ~~~~~

 After the Braket SDK and the plugin are installed, and once you
 `signed up for Amazon Braket <https://docs.aws.amazon.com/braket/latest/developerguide/braket-enable-overview.html>`_,
-you immediately have access to the Braket devices in PennyLane.
+you have access to the remote Braket device in PennyLane.

 Instantiate an AWS device that communicates with the Braket service like this: